What Art Is Online

 Floral sculpture (flower design)

-Food art (see also Eat art, Edible art)
+Food art (see also Eat art, Edible art, Meat art)

 Found art [more] (also Readymade art; see Found object, in Part I)